 And as far as the overall hotel, there was only one serious thing that I could find wrong with it - the parking situation.
 The main valet is usually not open for anyone other than upper level players club members and charges $18 day to park there.

 Unfortunately self-parking is not much better.
-It's free for now but won't be at some point in 2017.
-But the bigger issue is that the garage is located at the back of the property and requires a very, very long walk through a crowded shopping mall to get to the front desk.
+It's $10 per day but the bigger issue is that the garage is located at the back of the property and requires a very, very long walk through a crowded shopping mall to get to the front desk.
 If you're toting luggage it isn't fun.
 A solution here is if you stay at the Elara the parking garage is much closer.

 So how much is all of this newfound glory going to cost you?
 I am seeing rates as low as $79 during the week and $149 on the weekend for the standard Deluxe rooms, although $100-150 weekdays and $150-$250 for the weekends is more common.
 The Hollywood Hip rooms are running about $40 more per night with similar costs for Elara.
 Those kinds of rates are more expensive than I had hoped to see here but are very competitive with similar hotels on The Strip, especially for what they are offering.
 There is also the now-standard resort fee of $35 to add into this, which covers things like in-room Internet and gym access.